Susan Bottomly: Andy Warhol and the Factory

 By the fall of 1966, Bottomly was dating David Croland.
 Croland designed her large statement earrings, which she became known for.
 Bottomly and Croland accompanied Warhol to parties and gallery openings, bringing attention to their bold style.
 Bottomly was chosen as one of New York's three fashion trendsetters by Women's Wear Daily.

 Bottomly was represented by the Paul Wagner modeling agency.
 She appeared in Vogue, Newsweek, and Town & Country.
 She was featured on the February 1967 cover of Esquire magazine, seated in a trash can.
 In 1967, Bottomly did a screen test at Paramount for the lead role in the American remake of the British film Darling.

-Viva and Susan Bottomly by Billy Name at the Factory, 1968.
+Viva and Bottomly by Billy Name at the Factory, 1968.

 Bottomly was intended to star in Ciao!
 Manhattan, which started shooting in 1967.
 Ultimately, she didn't sign on to the production and Edie Sedgewick played the lead character, Susan.

 Bottomly attended the 1967 Cannes Film Festival with Warhol to screen Chelsea Girls, but the film was not shown.
 "The festival authorities explained that the film was too long, there were technical problems, there was no time."
 Bottomly and Croland had initially planned to stay France for two weeks but they ended up living in Paris for a year.

 After Bottomly met French matinee star Christian Marquand, she and Croland split up in 1968.
 She was cast in a minor role in the film Candy (1968).
 In the film, she runs down a street shouting "Candy!
 Your forgot the shoe!"
 After filming, she was flown to Italy by Marquand to work with the Living Theatre, where she stayed for three months.

 When she returned to New York, Bottomly appeared alongside other Factory members in John Schlesinger's Midnight Cowboy (1969), which was filmed after the attempted assassination of Warhol in 1968.
 Late that year, Bottomly left the Factory as Warhol superstar Viva was gaining popularity.
 "I remember having a few twangs about the fact that Viva was becoming more important than I was.
 On the other hand I knew it was time for me to move on, so it wasn’t a big deal to me," she recalled.